 Interior point methods or barrier methods are a certain class of algorithms to solve linear and nonlinear convex optimization problems.
 Violation of inequality constraints are prevented by augmenting the objective function with a barrier term that causes the optimal unconstrained value to be in the feasible space.

 Interior point methods are best suited for very large-scale problems with many degrees of freedom (design variables).
-Interior point methods are also the simplest to code into a mathematical program.
+Interior point methods are also relatively simple to code into a mathematical program.
 We will work with interior point methods to investigate the algorithmic details of constrained optimization.

 - A. Wächter and L. T. Biegler, On the Implementation of an Interior-Point Filter Line-Search Algorithm for Large-Scale Nonlinear Programming, Mathematical Programming 106(1), pp. 25-57, 2006.
 Download PDF

 The difficulty of the last few assignments has been reduced to allow time for work on the Final Project.
-Please use the additional time this week to develop a project scope.
+Please use the additional time this week to develop your project.

 comments powered by Disqus